 DOWN-RIGHT SCARIEST - GREAT WHITE SHARK

 As the largest predatory fish known to mankind, the great white shark (Carcharodon carcharias) can grow to 20 feet long and weigh more than 5,000 pounds.
-And with not one, not two, but FIVE rows of teeth, the ability to move at speeds up to 15 miles/hour, and a history of dabbling in human flesh…well, it is no wonder that Jaws struck a scary chord with so many beach-loving movie goers when it came out in 1975.
-(In reality, of approximately 100 shark attacks on humans annually, 1/3 are from great whites, and most of those are them taking a bite, deciding they are not so fond of homo sapiens flesh and moving on.)
+And with not one, not two, but FIVE rows of teeth, the ability to move at speeds up to 15 miles per hour, and a history of dabbling in dining on human flesh… well, it is no wonder that Jaws struck a scary chord with so many beach-loving movie goers when it came out in 1975.
+(In reality, of approximately 100 shark attacks on humans annually, 1/3 are from great whites, and most of those are them taking a bite, deciding they are not so fond of homo sapiens flesh, and moving on.)
 Due to their importance in the eco-chain and the fact that they have been targeted commercially, great white sharks are currently classified as vulnerable species and as such are protected in South Africa, Australia, and California.
 Get more shark bites at Marinebio.org's Great White Sharks.
-And for great white sightings on Cape Cod, see Cape Cod Shark Hunters, a site maintained by a group of fishermen from Cape Cod who do scientific research on basking sharks, great white sharks, and giant bluefin tuna, working with scientists from Massachusetts Division of Marine Fisheries and the Woods Hole Oceanographic Institute.